• Senior couple taking selfie

 Making Surgery Affordable

 At Valley Eye Associates, we believe cost should never stand in the way of clear vision.
-That’s why we offer flexible financing through CareCredit, making it easier to manage the cost of cataract eye surgery in Wisconsin.
-Whether you’re comparing options or looking for the best cataract in Wisconsin, our team is here to guide you through every step, from benefits verification to payment planning.
+That’s why we offer flexible financing through CareCredit, making it easier to manage the cost of cataract surgery.

 Valley Eye Associates is proud to provide advanced cataract surgery WI across multiple convenient locations.
-Our surgeons are recognized among the best cataract surgeons in Wisconsin, and we serve patients from Appleton, Green Bay, Oshkosh, Milwaukee, Madison, and the entire Fox Valley.
-Whether you are researching the average cost of cataract surgery in Wisconsin or searching for the best cataract surgery in Wisconsin, our team is here to deliver world-class care close to home.
+Our surgeons are recognized among the best cataract surgeons in Wisconsin as we serve patients from many surrounding region, our team is here to deliver world-class care close to home.

 Our Wisconsin Locations